 Then I remember a patient, whom I took care of very intensively, who had eosinophilia, which is very different, had nothing to do with HIV, and he was dying.
 We were all over this man—and I was pregnant.
 Only later, by autopsy, was it discovered that he died of CMV pneumonitis.
 So we were doing chest tubes, and he was spewing sputum and coughing all over everybody.
 Those are the things that happen.
 You cannot predict.
 You cannot always protect yourself, but I guess I was lucky.

 5. Anthony Fauci’s Parents Owned a Pharmacy in Brooklyn & His Grandparents Were Immigrants From Italy

 Anthony Fauci was raised in Brooklyn, New York.
 His father, Stephen, attended Columbia University and became a pharmacist.
 His mother, Eugenia, went to Hunter College.
 They got married after graduating from high school.

-Fauci’s grandparents, on both sides of his family, were immigrants from Italy.
-According to the NIH, his father’s side of the family was originally from Sciacca, Sicily and ran a hot springs spa.
+Anthony Fauci’s grandparents, on both sides of his family, were immigrants from Italy.
+According to the NIH, his father’s side of the family was originally from Sciacca, Sicily, and ran a hot springs spa.
 Fauci’s maternal grandparents immigrated from Naples.
-His grandfather on that side of a the family worked as an artist.
+His grandfather on that side of the family worked as an artist.

 As a teenager, Fauci played basketball and graduated from Regis High School on the Upper East Side of Manhattan.
 He chose College of the Holy Cross for his undergraduate education before graduating from Cornell Medical College in 1966.